coderoflagos/polite-chili/src/pages/index.md

           person.
 I really love your session with Paul, it was nice.
       - author: Deegan Wallace
         avatar: images/deegan_wallace.jpg
-        content: 'I really love what you do '
+        content: 'I really love what you do in this YouTube channel, I '
   - section_id: latest-posts
     type: section_posts
     title: Latest from the Blog